croedel/PiInfotainment/README.md

 ### Surveillance camera viewer
 This fuctionality is meant to display e.g. a frontdoor surveillance camera.
 It gets automatically displayed when the camera detects a motion.

-This functionality automatically switches the monitor ON evan if it was scheduled to be OFF at this pount in time.
+This functionality automatically switches the monitor ON even if it was scheduled to be OFF at this point in time.

 --------------------------------------